 It’s not bad, but it’s limited, allowing users to protect their browsing activities on their browser only.
 However, now, the company is more confident than ever, coming up with a privacy-enhancing product in the form of Mozilla VPN.

-Due to the lack of applications, we only got to test the Android client.
 Signing up wasn’t that easy as the service is only available in select countries.
 However, once we got ourselves an account, we were able to use it on five simultaneous devices.

 The apps aren’t that hard to navigate.
 In fact, they were very simple, making Mozilla VPN a user-friendly interface that anyone can operate, even those with no technical background.